ATLANTA – Julie Lee* thought she understood the plight of refugees, since she was the daughter of Laotian refugees.

 “As we help meet physical needs, we're able to have conversations about spiritual needs,” Lee explained.
 This happens sitting in their apartment complexes or riding in cars.
 The conversations happen naturally when she enters their world and gets a better understanding of their religious background.

-“Sometimes people we meet, we don’t see again, but we’re able to share [the gospel] with them in those moments,” Lee explained.
+“Sometimes people we meet, we don't see again, but we're able to share with them in those moments,” Lee explained.
 “But then other people we get to have long-term relationships with, and we get to continue the conversation.”

 “We know that as we scatter seeds, the Lord does the work,” she added.
 While they’re actively meeting physical needs, they, “know that the ultimate and greatest need is our need in our sin.”